 Arkansas sales tax generally applies to the entire gross receipts of all sales of tangible personal property and certain specifically enumerated services within the State of Arkansas.
 Ark.
 Code Ann. § 26-52-301 (Supp.
 2017).
+Additionally, sales of service contracts and maintenance contracts covering future repairs to motor vehicles are also taxable.
+Ark.
+Code Ann. § 26-52-301(7) (Supp.
+2017).
 A sale is defined as a transfer of title or possession.
 Ark.
 Code Ann. § 26-52-103(26)(A) (Supp.
 2017).
 For purchases of motor vehicles, the consumer is responsible for payment of the accompanying sales tax liability to the Department on or before the time of registration.
 Ark.
 Code Ann. § 26-52-510(a)(1) (Repl.
 2014).
+Additionally, consumers are responsible for payment of sales tax on maintenance or service contracts when those contracts are sold simultaneously with the purchase a motor vehicle.
+Arkansas Gross Receipts Tax Rule GR-9(D)(1).
 A purchased motor vehicle is required to be registered within thirty (30) days of the release of a lien by a prior lienholder or within thirty (30) days after the date of the transfer if no lien is present.
 Ark.
 Code Ann. § 27-14-903 (Repl.
 2014).
-Additionally, service contracts are subject to Arkansas sales tax.
-Ark.
-Code Ann. § 26-52-301(7) (Supp.
-2017).